 According to the EU Commission, mHealth (Mobile Health) covers health practice supported by mobile devices, monitoring devices, and other wireless devices.
 Digital health applications include fitness tracking apps, medical reference apps, and nutrition apps, collecting data about users’ health status, lifestyle activity, physiological status, geo-positioning, and genetics.

-According to EU Data Protection Directive, those kinds of data using by mHealth apps are classified as “sensitive” and require a higher level of data protection, in addition to collecting consents from users and send notifications to Data Protection Authorities (DPA).
-Sensitive data includes also those revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, and the processing of data concerning health or sex life.
+According to the EU Data Protection Directive, data used by mHealth apps is classified as “sensitive” and require a higher level of protection.
+Sensitive data includes information about racial or ethnic origin, political opinions, religious or philosophical beliefs or health.

 According to the definition given by Article 29 Data Protection Working Party, an independent UE body with advisory status, health data (in relation to mHealth) is: